 Please recommend some interactive fiction with published source code (Inform 7) that is good for showing a beginner IF author best practice. [more inside]

 I've created simple Google spreadsheet which calculates some data entered by users.
 Now I need to share it with my co-workers.
 The problem is that when I set a share on it any data entered by one user is instantly visible to all others.
 I want independent copies of my spreadsheet so anybody could enter different data and get different results.
-In short I need to turn my Google spreadsheet into a interactive webpage something doing something like this
+In short I need to turn my Google spreadsheet into a interactive webpage something doing something like this.
+Is it possible?

 I'm a fresh college graduated from a European academy for Graphic Design and want to move to NYC to gather more experience in the field, and live there for a while.
 Question about job search and accommodation.
 Considering doing a masters degree too. [more inside]

 How would I go about programming a map which would fill-in an area with color when a question was answered correctly? [more inside]

 Does anyone remember the name of an independent "interactive fiction" game that appeared on MeFi a while back?
 The gist of it was that there was a "writer" and a "player", and the writer created scenes visually (in an old school 8-bit, top-down view), and the player would respond with his/her action textually, and the writer would then update the graphics on the screen to reflect the actions of the user.
 The completed stories could then be uploaded to a common site for all to share.
 It was very cool, but I can't remember its name for the life of me.

 Can you recommend some iPad apps for a 2 year old toddler? [more inside]